-The optimum temperature for long-term wine storage – for both red and white wine – is between 12-18°C. Maintaining this temperature is very difficult without a wine fridge.
-Perhaps equally as importantly – they keep this temperature consistently.
+The optimum temperature for long-term wine storage – for both red and white wine – is between 12–18°C. Maintaining this temperature is very difficult without a wine fridge, and perhaps equally as importantly, wine fridges keep this temperature consistently.

 Cellaring and serving temperatures are not the same.
 Variations in temperature can affect the subtle flavours, so you'll probably need to let your reds warm up a little, and your whites chill before you pour.
 Though your reds don't need to be room temperature to taste their best, and your kitchen fridge is a bit too cold to do justice to a quality white.